-We started the 2013-14 season with our second annual Capella Regalis summer choir camp for the boys at St Anne’s Camp in West Dalhousie in late August.
-Choir camp is extremely fun for choristers and counselors alike, and highlights this year (in addition to the many rehearsals, of course) included a raucous skit night, an epic “scare night” Quest, the second annual Non-Athelon, and many a wonderful meal prepared by Shay and company (including a cooking class for the boys).
-Team Awesome (Nick and Liz, Vanessa and Shay and Wyn, Nico, Henk, Jordan Draper and Paul Rogers) won camp handily, followed by runners-up The Choir Kings and the Chivalrous Chapel Champions.
+We started the 2014-15 season with our fourth annual Capella Regalis summer choir camp for the boys at St Anne’s Camp in West Dalhousie in late August.
+Choir camp is extremely fun for choristers and counselors alike, and highlights this year (in addition to the many rehearsals, of course) included two epic games of crocker, a raucous skit night, a grand “scare night” Quest, the third annual Non-Athelon, much jamming on guitar, penny-whistle, and trombone, and many a wonderful meal prepared by Shay and company.

 Our season began much like any other, with rehearsals and services getting off to a roaring start – until about half the choir went through voice-change at precisely the same moment.
 This left our director scrambling a little bit, which was no doubt good for him.
 The younger boys in the choir had to step it up in time for our annual Christmas concert series “To Bethlehem with Kings”, which they did rather marvelously.
 The Halifax concert was particularly fine and evidently well-publicized, given the vast crowd that took in the music in St Mary’s Basilica.